← back to Outreachy documentation

 Ask your mentor if there are other community forums you should post your blog entries to.
 Some communities aggregate member's blog posts into one page.
 Your blog may need to have an RSS feed to be included in the community blog aggregate page.

-Every two weeks, Outreachy interns, mentors, and alums will have an informal chat on the private Outreachy Zulip chat server.
+Outreachy interns, mentors, and alums will have an informal chat on a BigBlueButton room three times throughout the internship.
 The goal of these chats is to encourage the interns to connect with each other.

 We encourage you to honestly share your experiences.
 We are all learning, and no one will judge you.
 We especially encourage you to participate if you're shy.
 You may make some new friends or find a new support group!